DataDog/apigentools/docs/index.md

 pip install apigentools
 ```

-## Containerized Version

-For all operations (except the simple `apigentools init` which doesn't need any complex dependencies), we highly recommend everyone to use the containerized version of apigentools available via `datadog/apigentools` image on [Dockerhub](https://cloud.docker.com/u/apigentools/repository/docker/datadog/apigentools).
-The apigentools Python package includes a [container-apigentool](cli.md#containerized-version) script which utilizes the image in the background.
-It can be used as easily as the non-containerized `apigentools` script, while also ensuring presence of all tools and dependencies necessary for apigentools to work properly.

 ### Setup Spec Repo

 A [spec repo](spec_repo.md) is a repository that holds the [OpenAPI spec](https://www.openapis.org/) of your API, configuration for both apigentools and [openapi-generator](https://github.com/OpenAPITools/openapi-generator), and some additional files, such as [downstream templates](workflow.md#add-downstream-templates) and [template patches](workflow.md#add-template-patches).
 Apigentools work with this repo to perform various tasks, such as validating your spec or generating client code.
 To get set up, run: